v6ak/qubes-incremental-backup-poc/README.md

 * Opensource (=> publicly auditable)
 * Performs file-based incremental backups (full backup is performed once per a defined interval)
 * Backup is encrypted and authenticated using GPG.
 When one tampers the backup, it should be caught by GPG and the restore procedure should not continue.
+(I haven't checked if/how they defend against renaming the files or against copying the files under another name.
+However, such vulnerability would be probably hard to abuse, especially when you cannot cross VMs.)
 * Supports various storage backends.
 * Writing a custom storage backend seems to be a realistic amount of work: https://github.com/Rudd-O/duplicity-qubes
 * GPG can be configured.
 It can use either symmetric (preferred) or asymmetric cryptography.